vj-presidio/specif-ai/CONTRIBUTING.md

-# Contributing to Specif AI
+# Contributing to Specifai

-We're excited you're interested in contributing to Specif AI!
+We're excited you're interested in contributing to Specifai!
 This document outlines the process for contributing to our project.
 We welcome contributions from everyone, whether you're fixing a typo, improving documentation, or adding a new feature.

 ## Getting Started